-From the large number of micropollutants that fit this scheme, diclofenac (2-(2-(2,6-dichloro-phenylamino)phenyl)acetic acid, DCF) and the estrogenic hormones 17 $\beta$ -estradiol (1,3,5(10)-estra-trien-3,17 $\beta$ -diol; E2) and 17 $\alpha$ -ethinylestradiol (19-nor-17 $\alpha$ -pregna-1,3,5(10)-trien-20-in-3,17-diol; E2) have recently been included in the EU watchlist (Directive 2013/39/EU) of priority substances (EU, 2013).
+From the large number of micropollutants that fit this scheme, diclofenac (2-(2-(2,6-dichlorophenylamino)phenyl)acetic acid, DCF) and the estrogenic hormones 17β -estradiol (1,3,5(10)-estratrien-3,17 β -diol; E2) and 17α -ethinylestradiol (19-nor-17 α -pregna-1,3,5(10)-trien-20-in-3,17-diol; EE2) have recently been included in the updated watch list of 10 other substances defined by Decision 2015/495 on March 20, 2015.

-Diclofenac is a widely used non-steroidal anti-inflammatory drug used as pain killer prescribed as pills or ointments and among the most frequently detected pharmaceuticals in WWTP effluents, in μg/L concentrations (Verlicchi et al., 2012).
+Diclofenac is a widely used nonsteroidal anti-inflammatory drug used as a painkiller prescribed as pills or ointments and among the most frequently detected pharmaceuticals in WWTP effluents, in microgram per liter concentrations (Verlicchi et al. 2012).
 E2 is a primary female sex hormone and key regulator of the estrous and menstrual female reproductive cycles, whereas EE2 is a synthetic, bioactive estrogen used in many formulations of combined oral contraceptive pills.
-Both estrogens are detected in WWTP in the lower ng/L concentrations and are known to cause endocrine disrupting effects in the biota (Forrez et al., 2009).
-Again, WWTP effluents are considered as main source of estrogens in the environment (Snyder et al. 2001).
+Both estrogens are detected in WWTPs in the lower nanogram per liter concentrations and are known to cause endocrine-disrupting effects in the biota (Forrez et al. 2009).
+Again, WWTP effluents are considered the main source of estrogens in the environment (Snyder et al. 2001).